steelbreeze/landscape/README.md

 // render the table in a designated element renderTable(table, 'landscapeTarget');

+// create text and style to be used when rendering the table function key(record) {
+	return { text: record.Name, style: record.Status };
+}
 ```
+Note that while the key function must comply with the `Key` interface, specifing values for `text` and `style`, other properties can be  added and these will be available at the time of rendering.
+When merging adjacent cells, in the `merge` function, only `text` and `style` are compared.

 ## Usage
 The full API documentation can be found [here](https://steelbreeze.net/landscape/api/v3/).